yh2371/CoMo/README.md

 ## Acknowledgement

-We would like to thank the following contributors whose work our code is based on:
+We would like to thank the following contributors whose amazing work our code is based on:

 [text-to-motion](https://github.com/EricGuo5513/text-to-motion), [T2M-GPT](https://github.com/Mael-zys/T2M-GPT), [PoseScript](https://github.com/naver/posescript)